-In September, there was a further boost as Trinidad granted the environmental go-ahead, through a CEC certificate, for a waterflood programme at its Goudron field on the island.
+In September, there was a further boost for the company, formerly known as LGO, as Trinidad granted the environmental go-ahead (CEC) for a waterflood programme at its Goudron field on the island.

 “We have effectively brought forward commencement of the waterflood pilot programme by nearly a year.